Monday, April 21, 2014

 Review

 This film produces a massive scope and a fascinating Chinese backdrop that would have impressed the late director David Lean if he were alive.
 MULAN was based on a legendary Chinese poem and had an empowering message.
 It's no wonder Disney has to put any creative liberties into turning this ballad into an animated musical.
 It is fair that Disney never gives up trying to replicate movies with the same formula repeated many times.
 Even the frequent use of comical characters has toned down the movie's darker themes.
-Unfortunately, MULAN runs at a minimal 88 minutes and, to some degree, does not deliver enough action scenes to warrant the film a PG rating.
+Unfortunately, MULAN runs at a bare minimum of 88 minutes and, to some degree, does not deliver enough action scenes to warrant a PG rating.
 On a positive note, the animation was delicate.
 The feature had some great moments, including the title character donning her disguise as a male soldier and the avalanche scene.

 I could not help but gain an appreciation for Jerry Goldsmith's well-conducted and bombastic score.
 I was impressed by his musical genius.
 Also, I praise Eddie Murphy for putting his energetic voice for the hilarious dragon Mushu and two of the feature's songs, "Reflection" and "I'll Make a Man Out of You".